Azure DevOps

 Integration successful

-By clicking on the save button, the branch name that you gave will be saved.
+By clicking on the Save & Continue button, the branch name that you gave will be saved.

 Integration successful